 |Ribosomal RNA||rRNA||Provides structural framework for ribosomes.|

 |Small nucleolar RNA||snoRNA||Plays a key role in the processing of rRNA molecules.|

 |Small cytoplasmic RNA||scRNA||Involved in the selection of proteins for export.|

 |Transfer-messenger RNA||tmRNA||Mostly present in bacteria.
 Adds short peptide tags to proteins to facilitate the degradation of incorectly synthesized proteins.|

 DNA and RNA are polymers.

-The monomers that make up nucleic acids are known as nucleotides.
+Nucleic acids are made up of monomers called nucleotides.
 The nucleotides combine with each other to form a polynucleotide.

 Basic building blocks of nucleic acids are three different components:

 Each nitrogenous base in a nucleotide is attached to a sugar molecule, which is attached to one or more phosphate groups.

 Each nucleotide in DNA contains one of four possible nitrogenous bases: